gosukiwi/Pasukon/README.md

   ;
 ```

-Also, most built-in unary parsers have a _shortcut syntax_.
-For example, you can
+All built-in unary parsers have a _shortcut syntax_.
+You can use `:` to call the
-use `:` to use the token parser:
+token parser:

 ```
 program